AlexCatDev/TcpSocketLib/README.md

-# TcpSocketLib C#
+# TcpSocketLib
-A event based tcp socket with flood protector and message framing.
+A event based TCP library with flood protector and message framing.